Alabama Court Records

 What Are Alabama Traffic Court Records?

-Alabama traffic court records are legal documents and case files created from the proceedings of the traffic courts in the state of Alabama.
-These include records related to moving violations & non-moving under the motor vehicle code within the state of Alabama.
-It also includes traffic tickets issued by law enforcement officers, the documents generated by the Alabama Department of Public Safety (DPS) under the aegis of the Alabama Law Enforcement Agency (LEA), and other relevant documentation related to traffic records within the jurisdiction of Alabama state.
+Alabama traffic court records are legal documents and case files created from the proceedings of Alabama traffic courts.
+These include records related to moving and non-moving violations under the motor vehicle code in Alabama.
+They also include traffic tickets issued by law enforcement officers, documents generated by the Alabama Department of Public Safety (DPS) under the aegis of the Alabama Law Enforcement Agency (LEA), and other relevant documentation related to traffic records within the jurisdiction of Alabama.

 Moving Violations vs. Non-Moving Violations

-In Alabama, traffic violations and infractions are primarily distinguished into moving violations and non-moving violations.
-Moving violations are traffic laws violated by a vehicle in motion while Non-moving violations relate to parking or faulty violations.
-Non-moving violations also tend to occur when the car is moving but are differentiated by the treatment of the courts and the Department of Licensing as non-moving violations are not reported to the Department of Licensing.
+Traffic and infractions in Alabama are primarily distinguished into moving and non-moving violations.
+Moving violations occur when traffic laws are violated by a vehicle in motion, such as reckless driving or felony overspeeding in Alabama, while non-moving violations relate to parking or faulty equipment violations.
+Non-moving violations may also occur when the car is in motion, but are differentiated by the treatment of the courts and the Department of Licensing, as non-moving violations are not reported to the Department of Licensing.

 Are Alabama Traffic Court Records Public Records?

-As is the case with other states, Alabama traffic court records are public records under the public access to information law and may be accessed and viewed by members of the public, except where these records have been restricted from public access by a judge.
-Access to traffic case record history may be in two different forms:
+Like other states, traffic court records generated in Alabama are public records under the public access to information law.
+They may be accessed and viewed by members of the public, except where restricted from public access by a judge.
+Traffic case record history is typically provided to the public in one of the following formats:

-- An abbreviated abstract that shows a person's alleged moving violations, the resulting convictions, and other administrative consequences such as revocation of license but does not contain information on the person's parking or equipment violations,
+- An abbreviated abstract showing a person's alleged moving violations, the resulting convictions, and other administrative consequences, such as license revocation; however, this does not typically contain information on the person's parking or equipment violations.

-- A complete abstract that contains the whole traffic case history of a person, including information in the traffic abstract, equipment, and non-moving citations.
+- A complete abstract contains a person's traffic case history, information on the traffic abstract, equipment, and non-moving citations.

 Getting a Traffic Ticket in Alabama

-An Alabama traffic ticket is also called a Uniform Traffic Ticket (UTT) and can either be a handwritten note measuring 4 x 9 inches or a computer-generated long-form measuring 8.5 x 11 inches.
-State Police officers use the long-form and provide an additional page called Supporting Deposition.
+An Alabama traffic ticket is called a Uniform Traffic Ticket (UTT).
+It may be a handwritten note measuring 4 x 9 inches or a computer-generated long-form measuring 8.5 x 11 inches.
+State Police officers typically use the long-form and provide an additional page called Supporting Deposition.
 This is a sworn statement from the ticketing officer describing the infraction, misdemeanor, or felony observed.

 What to Do When You Get a Traffic Ticket in Alabama?